Capitalization rate: Change in asset value

 The cap rate only recognizes the cash flow a real estate investment produces and not the change in value of the property.

-To get the unlevered rate of return on an investment the real estate investor adds (or subtracts) the price change percentage from the cap rate.
-For example, a property delivering an 8% capitalization, or cap rate, that increases in value by 2% delivers a 10% overall rate of return.
+To get the unlevered rate of return on an investment, the real estate investor must add (or subtract) the percentage increase or decrease from the cap rate.
+For example, a property with a cap rate of 8%, which is projected to rise in value by 2%, delivers a 10% overall rate of return.
 The actual realised rate of return will depend on the amount of borrowed funds, or leverage, used to purchase the asset.

+The most common metric used to quantify the percentage of leverage used to finance a real estate investment is the loan to value ratio (LTV), which compares the total loan amount to the appraised property value.

+In the commercial real estate (CRE) market, the typically maximum LTV ratio around 75%.

-Recent trends
+Historical trends

 According to a national survey conducted by CBRE in early 2021, typical cap rates in the US varied across geographical regions and urban market, but generally ranged between 4.5% and 6.5% for urban office properties, between 6.5% and 8.0% for suburban office properties, and between 3.5 and 5.0% for multifamily housing properties.
 Typical cap rates for industrial properties showed a somewhat greater range, from 2.5% to 6.0%.
 According to the same survey, cap rates for retail properties in early 2021 typically ranged from 5.0 to 7.0%.

 The National Council of Real Estate Investment Fiduciaries (NCREIF) in a Sept 30, 2007 report reported that for the prior year, for all properties income return was 5.7% and the appreciation return was 11.1%.

 A Wall Street Journal report using data from Real Capital Analytics and Federal Reserve showed that from the beginning of 2001 to end of 2007, the cap rate for offices dropped from about 10% to 5.5%, and for apartments from about 8.5% to 6%.
 At the peak of the real estate bubble in 2006 and 2007, some deals were done at even lower rates: for instance, New York City's Stuyvesant Town and Peter Cooper Village apartment buildings sold at a cap rate of 3.1% based on highly optimistic assumptions.
 Most deals at these low rates used a great deal of leverage in an attempt to lift equity returns, generating negative cashflows and refinancing difficulties.

 As U.S. real estate sale prices have declined faster than rents due to the economic crisis, cap rates have returned to higher levels: as of December 2009, to 8.8% for office buildings in central business districts and 7.36% for apartment buildings.